 The pearl of Soconusco

-A colorful city is Tapachula with memorable spaces and its diverse tropical plantations - especially coffee - in the civic center, we find the ethnic park, the house of culture in what used to be the municipal palace, the archaeology museum of Soconusco. located on the 8th avenue north, in front of the old municipal palace is the church of San Agustin of the eighteenth century belonging to the neoclassical, has all the services and is also the second largest city in the state
+A colorful city is Tapachula with memorable spaces and its diverse tropical plantations - especially coffee - in the civic center, we find the ethnic park, the house of culture in what used to be the municipal palace, and the archaeology museum of Soconusco. located on the 8th avenue north, in front of the old municipal palace is the church of San Agustin of the eighteenth century belonging to the neoclassical, has all the services and is also the second-largest city in the state

 On the lower slopes of the Tacaná volcano and near the Sierra Madre de Chiapas, coffee farmers were planted from the 19th century on the part of European immigrants invited to Mexico by the government of Porfirio Díaz, coffee plantations that spread throughout the region. opens its doors to tourism, with its peculiarity the traveler is enveloped in the aromas of one of the best coffees in the world.

-Some of the estates are the Finca de Hamburgo, the Finca Irlanda, and the Finca Argovia, all supporting the ecologically sustainable production projects, this route is designed to spend the night in one of their farms and make the tours they offer, you can get more reports at cuilcovalley.com.
+Some of the estates are the Finca de Hamburgo, the Finca Irlanda, and the Finca Argovia, all supporting the ecologically sustainable production projects, this route is designed to spend the night on one of their farms and make the tours they offer, you can get more reports at cuilcovalley.com.

 The coffee route starts in Tapachula, 20 km from San Francisco Waterfall, 8 km from Finca de Argovia, 10 km from Finca Chiripa and 5 km from Finca Hamburgo, Finca Maravillas and Finca Irlanda.